matt-palmer999/britishpatriots/_posts/2026-08-20-orthographic-alignment-accord.md

 Other staples affected include:

-* Cholmondeley Cheese, to be sold as Chum-lee Cheese
+* Cholmondeley Cheese, to be sold as Chum-lee Cheese, a change officials called 'overdue by several centuries
 * Red Leicester Cheese, becoming Orange Lester Cheese, "eliminating the redundant middle vowel cluster" while also correcting what the Commission calls "a longstanding colour fallacy"
 * Loughborough Sausages, rebranded Luff-bra Sausages, formally retiring the Silent-GH standard for foreign trade
 * Double Gloucester Cheese, renamed Dub-all Gloss-ter Cheese, with officials separately requesting clarification on why no Single Gloucester is currently marketed